LogicReinc/LogicReinc.BlendFarm/README.md

 # **BlendFarm**
 A open-source, cross-platform, stand-alone, Network Renderer for Blender
 ---
 When I was trying to build a render server I was suprised most network renderers out there for Blender are either outdated, obsolete or require very specific environments to work properly.
-Thus, I spend the last weeks writing a stand-alone network renderer that requires barely any setup and should work with most if not all recent versions of Blender.
+Thus, I spend the last months writing and testing a stand-alone network renderer that requires barely any setup and should work with most if not all recent versions of Blender.
 And should even work with future releases.

 Originally I only planned on using it for myself, but decided to make it more production ready and release it to the public, and hopefully solve this for others.
 It consumed more time than I had planned.